History of Oklahoma: Post-Civil War Period

 In 1866 the federal government forced the tribes that had allied with the Confederacy into new Reconstruction Treaties.
 Most of the land in central and western Indian Territory was ceded to the government.
 Some of the land was given to other tribes, but the central part, the so-called Unassigned Lands, remained with the government.
 Another concession allowed railroads to cross Indian lands.
 Furthermore, the practice of slavery was outlawed.
 Some nations were integrated racially with their slaves, but other nations were extremely hostile to the former slaves and wanted them exiled from their territory.
 It was also during this time that the policy of the federal government gradually shifted from Indian removal and relocation to one of assimilation.

 In the 1870s, a movement began by whites and blacks wanting to settle the government lands in the Indian Territory under the Homestead Act of 1862.
 They referred to the Unassigned Lands as Oklahoma and to themselves as "Boomers".
 In 1884, in United States v.
 Payne, the United States District Court in Topeka, Kansas, ruled that settling on the lands ceded to the government by the Indians under the 1866 treaties was not a crime.
 The government at first resisted, but Congress soon enacted laws authorizing settlement.

 In the 1880s, early settlers of the state's very sparsely populated Panhandle region tried to form the Cimarron Territory but lost a lawsuit against the federal government.
 This prompted a judge in Paris, Texas, to unintentionally create a moniker for the area.
 "That is land that can be owned by no man", the judge said, and after that the panhandle was referred to as No Man's Land until statehood arrived decades later.

 Congress passed the Dawes Act, or General Allotment Act, in 1887 requiring the government to negotiate agreements with the tribes to divide Indian lands into individual holdings.
 Under the allotment system, tribal lands left over would be surveyed for settlement by non-Indians.
-Following settlement, many whites accused Republican officials of giving preferential treatment to ex-slaves in land disputes.